awsdocs/aws-batch-user-guide/doc_source/fargate.md

 ## When to use Fargate<a name="when-to-use-fargate"></a>

-For many customers, Fargate is the better choice\.
-Fargate launches and scales the compute to closely match the resource requirements you specify for the container\.
-With Fargate, there is no over\-provisioning and paying for additional servers\.
-You don't need to worry about the details of the infrastructure\-related parameters like instance type\.
-When the compute environment needs to be scaled up, jobs running on Fargate resources can get started more quickly\.
-It can take a few minutes to spin up a new Amazon EC2 instance, while jobs running on Fargate can be provisioned in about 30 seconds \(depending on the container image size, number of jobs, and a few other factors\.\)
+We recommend using Fargate in most scenarios\.
+Fargate launches and scales the compute to closely match the resource requirements that you specify for the container\.
+With Fargate, you don't need to over\-provision or pay for additional servers\.
+You also don't need to worry about the specifics of infrastructure\-related parameters such as instance type\.
+When the compute environment needs to be scaled up, jobs that run on Fargate resources can get started more quickly\.
+Typically, it takes a few minutes to spin up a new Amazon EC2 instance\.
+However, jobs that run on Fargate can be provisioned in about 30 seconds, depending on the container image size, number of jobs, and other factors\.

-Amazon EC2 is the right choice if jobs require any of these:
+However, we recommend that you use Amazon EC2 if your jobs require any of the following:
 + more than 4 vCPUs
-+ more than 30 gibibyte \(GiB\) of memory
++ more than 30 gibibytes \(GiB\) of memory
 + a GPU
 + Arm\-based AWS Graviton CPU
-+ custom AMI
++ a custom Amazon Machine Image \(AMI\)
 + any of the [linuxParameters](job_definition_parameters.md#ContainerProperties-linuxParameters) parameters

-If you have a large number of jobs, Amazon EC2 may be the right choice because jobs can be dispatched at a higher rate to EC2 resources than to Fargate resources, and more jobs can be running concurrently\.
+If you have a large number of jobs, we recommend Amazon EC2 because jobs can be dispatched at a higher rate to EC2 resources than to Fargate resources\.
+Moreover, more jobs can run concurrently when you use EC2\.
 For more information, see [AWS Fargate service quotas](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html#service-quotas-fargate) in the *Amazon Elastic Container Service Developer Guide*\.

 ## Job definitions on Fargate<a name="fargate-job-definitions"></a>